-You can download the latest compiled and tested driver modules, and the driver source files for the FreeBSD OS from the LSI website at http://www.lsi.com/support/Pages/download-search.aspx.
+You can download the latest compiled and tested driver modules, and the driver source files for the FreeBSD OS from the company website at www.avagotech.com/support/download-search.

 6.3 Creating a FreeBSD OS Driver Diskette

 You need a diskette to install the FreeBSD OS on a virtual drive or a drive that is managed by a MegaRAID controller.
 The virtual drive or drive then becomes the boot unit for which your version of the FreeBSD OS does not have an up-to-date built-in driver.